Skip to main content

 • Global labels — Share signals across all sheets

 • AI sheet navigation — Ask the AI to switch between sheets or navigate your hierarchy.
-The AI can read and edit across sheets, understanding the full multi-sheet context.
+The AI uses get_hierarchy to understand your sheet structure and switch_sheet to navigate, reading and editing across sheets with full multi-sheet context.

 • Sheet numbering — Automatic sheet number assignment across your hierarchy